kalmarek/KnuthBendix.jl/docs/src/knuthbendix_idxA.md

 * when the edge lead us to a vertex closer to the origin than we were (i.e. we took a shortcut).

-As it turns out these conditions can be combined together to say that

-* we backtrack whenever the distance of the current state to the origin is shorter than the length of the history tape.

 This mechanism is implemented by [`Automata.ConfluenceOracle`](@ref "Automata.ConfluenceOracle"), see [Backtrack searches](@ref "Backtrack searches").